 Each sport varies as to site, fees, age requirements, registration deadlines, and National Governing Body membership requirements for competition.
-Refer to your specific sport page for this information.
-CLICK HERE TO REGISTER ONLINE
+Registration for the 2015 Rocky Mountain State Games will be posted February, 2015!

 Age divisions vary from sport to sport.
 Participants must be prepared to provide proof of age with either a driver's license or birth certificate upon request from RMSG Staff or Commissioners.
 Failure to provide proof of age may result in individual and/or team disqualification.
 Consult individual sport profile for specific age requirements.